OpenTelemetry integration is optional and intended for advanced users with existing observability infrastructure. Most users won’t need this feature.

 Limitations

-Current OpenTelemetry support in Cline:- ✅ OTLP metrics export (console, gRPC, HTTP)
+Current OpenTelemetry support in Cline:- ✅ OTLP metrics export (gRPC, HTTP)

 - ❌ Distributed tracing (not yet implemented)